 Literacy Practitioner Subsidy Form

 Participants who successfully complete the Higher Certificate in Arts in Adult and Further Education may progress to undertake the NFQ Level 7 Bachelor of Arts in Adult & Further Education, which will enhance their professional competence and capabilities as adult education tutors/practitioners.
-Please consult our Programme Pathways Infographic below to give you an idea of the pathways/progression opportunities available to you for further study with us here at WIT.
+Please consult our Programme Pathways Infographic below to give you an idea of the pathways/progression opportunities available to you for further study.